 As a rule, I use three basic types of buckle: heel bar, center bar, and trophy.
 Ranger or “western” belts may use a 3-piece of 4-piece buckle set, but these are not actually a separate “type” of buckle.

 The length of the buckle, becomes part of the total measurement for the correct size belt.
-Changing the buckle for one that is an inch longer will change the size by that inch.
+Changing the buckle for one an inch longer will change the size by that inch.

 This picture shows the same belt in each row.
 Note how the change in buckle causes a change in the size.